Menu

 Video: Honoring the birthplace of the Prophet Joseph Smith

-President M. Russell Ballard, acting president of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, and Elder D. Todd Christofferson, of the Church’s Quorum of the Twelve Apostles, walk at the Joseph Smith Birthplace Memorial in Sharon, Vt., on Saturday, Oct.
+The late President M. Russell Ballard, then the acting president of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, and President D. Todd Christofferson, then a member of the Church’s Quorum of the Twelve Apostles, walk at the Joseph Smith Birthplace Memorial in Sharon, Vermont, on Saturday, Oct.
 19, 2019. | Jeffrey D. Allred, Deseret News

-Watch the video “A Baby Was Born,” plus what it means to the two Apostles to be at the birthplace.
+Watch the video “A Baby Was Born,” plus read what it means to the two Apostles to be at the birthplace.

 From monument to proclamation: celebrating the Prophet Joseph Smith’s birth, life and testimony